Sign our open letter

 In a recent survey by Men’s Health magazine, 56% of dads reported feeling overwhelmed in the first year of fatherhood, 37% felt isolated from their family and friends, and 22% experienced depression.
 More widely, evidence suggests that as many as 10% of new fathers in the UK experience poor mental health during the perinatal period (through pregnancy and up to a year after birth).

 We could be doing so much better for families, by building dads into our health systems.
-The ‘Looking out for dad’ campaign – led by the Fatherhood Institute - calls for three key changes:
+Our ‘Looking out for dad’ campaign calls for three key changes:

 -